-If you receive a retirement benefit from PBGC, all or some of the money may be taxable.
-Every year, we report this amount to the IRS and send you an IRS Form 1099-R that states the amount we paid you the previous year.
+Do you receive a benefit from PBGC?
+If so, all or a portion of your benefit may be taxable.
+Each year, we report this information to the IRS and send you an IRS Form 1099-R that details the amount you received the previous year.

-We'll mail your Form 1099-R for 2012 to your address of record by Thursday, January 31, 2013.
-If you don't receive your form soon after January 31, 2013, you may use the options below to request a duplicate 1099-R, as early as February 1.
+We'll mail your 2014 Form 1099-R to your address on file by Monday, February 2, 2015.
+If you don't receive your form soon after February 2, 2015, you may request a duplicate.
+Here's how:

 - Use our online service, MyPBA, to view and print a copy of your 1099-R tax form for the most recent tax year.